-That said, it is helpful to keep these concepts in mind when shopping for a new camera or lens.
-Especially if you currently shoot one format and are considering switching to another, knowing how lenses will behave differently to what you’re used to will help guide you to the right purchasing decision.
+That said, it is helpful to keep these concepts in mind when shopping for a new camera or lens, especially if you currently shoot one format and are considering switching to another.
+Knowing how lenses will behave differently from what you’re used to will help guide you to the right purchasing decision.

 - The best full-frame cameras